 What is the Fund’s investment strategy?

-The Cornerstone Mid Cap 30 Fund utilizes a quantitative formula to select 30 domestic, mid-cap stocks with market capitalizations between $1 and $10 billion that exhibit both value and momentum characteristics.
+The Cornerstone Mid Cap 30 Fund utilizes a formula to select 30 domestic, mid-cap stocks with market capitalizations between $1 and $10 billion that exhibit both value and momentum characteristics.
 The formula selects stocks with higher year-over-year earnings, positive stock price appreciation, and lower price-to-sales ratios.
 The universe of mid-cap stocks is screened using these criteria, and the portfolio is rebalanced annually, generally in the fall.
-Each stock is equally weighted at approximately 3.3% of the portfolio at the beginning of the rebalance, although stock price movements can cause relative weights to change over time.
+Each stock is equally weighted at approximately 3.3% of the portfolio at the onset of the rebalance, although stock price movements can cause relative weights to change over time.

 Is there a common investment theme in the current portfolio?